 Polyester or Smartstrand is more stain resistant than Nylon is not the issue, it

-is that Polyester carpets mat down quickly and have poor resiliency.
+is that Polyester carpets mat down quickly because they have poor resiliency.
 That

-means that your new Polyester carpet will not retain a new appearance very long.
+means that your new Polyester carpet will not retain its new appearance very long.

-Even after a good cleaning it will still be matted down and ugly.
-Learn
+Once it mats down. even after a good cleaning it will still be matted down and